cbyte/wood/README.md

 wood
 ====

-A small Game Framework using WebGL
+A small game framework using WebGL

 Imports models which were converted to Json with assimp2json.

 Dependencies:
 gl-Matrix
-webglhelper